OnTheSideNet/website/README.md

 ## Who?

-Founded by [Si](https://sijobling.com/) and [Ben](https://twitter.com/brussels) in July 2019, the community has grown with over 60 members now contributing.
+Founded by [Si](https://sijobling.com/) and [Ben](https://twitter.com/brussels) in July 2019, the community has grown with over 100 members now participating.

 There's naturally some who are more active than others but we're all a friendly bunch, prepared to help and encourage each other to share progress on side projects, along with a healthy balance of fun and laughter along the way.